ckaestne/seaibib/README.md

 > Interview study with 10 software architects working on ML-based projects, combined with literature analysis and small-scale survey.
 Lists several challenges and possible solutions, though scope seems to drift beyond software architecture, describing many well known challenges around model development and deployment.

+Lewis, Grace A., Ipek Ozkaya, and Xiwei Xu.
+"Software Architecture Challenges for ML Systems."
+In *2021 IEEE International Conference on Software Maintenance and Evolution (ICSME)*, pp. 634-638.
+IEEE, 2021.

+> Position paper framing the positive contributions software architecture can bring to building ML systems.
+Argues for architecture as a coordination point between disciplines and for observability as a key quality driver.

 ### 6.1.
 Model API Documentation

 Mitchell, Margaret, Simone Wu, Andrew Zaldivar, Parker Barnes, Lucy Vasserman, Ben Hutchinson, Elena Spitzer, Inioluwa Deborah Raji, and Timnit Gebru. "[Model cards for model reporting](https://arxiv.org/abs/1810.03993)."
 In *Proceedings of the conference on fairness, accountability, and transparency*, pp. 220-229.
 2019.